Morgan Stanley Sells 411,263 Shares of The Marcus Co. (NYSE:MCS)

-Morgan Stanley lessened its holdings in shares of The Marcus Co.
-(NYSE:MCS) by 60.9% in the 1st quarter, according to its most recent filing with the SEC.
+Morgan Stanley trimmed its position in The Marcus Co.
+(NYSE:MCS) by 60.9% during the first quarter, according to its most recent 13F filing with the SEC.
 The fund owned 264,397 shares of the company’s stock after selling 411,263 shares during the period.
-Morgan Stanley owned approximately 0.84% of The Marcus worth $5,285,000 at the end of the most recent reporting period.
+Morgan Stanley owned about 0.84% of The Marcus worth $5,285,000 as of its most recent filing with the SEC.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Walthausen & Co.
-LLC acquired a new position in The Marcus in the 1st quarter valued at approximately $2,658,000.
-Principal Financial Group Inc. raised its holdings in The Marcus by 2.5% in the 1st quarter.
-Principal Financial Group Inc. now owns 191,462 shares of the company’s stock valued at $3,827,000 after acquiring an additional 4,698 shares in the last quarter.
-Lord Abbett & CO.
-LLC acquired a new position in The Marcus in the 1st quarter valued at approximately $6,308,000.
-Gamco Investors INC. ET AL raised its holdings in shares of The Marcus by 4.0% in the 1st quarter.
-Gamco Investors INC. ET AL now owns 717,820 shares of the company’s stock worth $14,349,000 after buying an additional 27,790 shares in the last quarter.
-Finally, Citigroup Inc. raised its holdings in shares of The Marcus by 521.0% in the 1st quarter.
-Citigroup Inc. now owns 34,464 shares of the company’s stock worth $689,000 after buying an additional 28,914 shares in the last quarter.
-76.07% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds have also recently made changes to their positions in the business.
+Man Group plc bought a new position in The Marcus in the 1st quarter valued at $208,000.
+Putnam Investments LLC bought a new position in The Marcus in the 1st quarter valued at $7,342,000.
+Ameriprise Financial Inc. boosted its position in The Marcus by 6.1% in the 1st quarter.
+Ameriprise Financial Inc. now owns 105,041 shares of the company’s stock valued at $2,100,000 after buying an additional 6,057 shares during the last quarter.
+Gamco Investors INC. ET AL boosted its position in The Marcus by 4.0% in the 1st quarter.
+Gamco Investors INC. ET AL now owns 717,820 shares of the company’s stock valued at $14,349,000 after buying an additional 27,790 shares during the last quarter.
+Finally, Gabelli Funds LLC boosted its position in The Marcus by 17.8% in the 1st quarter.
+Gabelli Funds LLC now owns 212,000 shares of the company’s stock valued at $4,238,000 after buying an additional 32,000 shares during the last quarter.
+Hedge funds and other institutional investors own 76.07% of the company’s stock.

-A number of equities analysts have recently issued reports on the company.
-B. Riley reissued a “buy” rating and issued a $25.00 target price on shares of The Marcus in a report on Thursday, August 5th.
-Barrington Research decreased their price target on The Marcus from $25.00 to $22.00 and set an “outperform” rating on the stock in a research report on Monday, August 9th.
-Finally, Zacks Investment Research lowered The Marcus from a “hold” rating to a “sell” rating in a research report on Friday, August 13th.
+MCS has been the topic of a number of analyst reports.
+B. Riley reissued a “buy” rating and issued a $25.00 price target on shares of The Marcus in a research note on Thursday, August 5th.
+Zacks Investment Research downgraded The Marcus from a “hold” rating to a “sell” rating in a research note on Friday, August 13th.
+Finally, Barrington Research dropped their price objective on The Marcus from $25.00 to $22.00 and set an “outperform” rating on the stock in a research note on Monday, August 9th.

-The Marcus (NYSE:MCS) last posted its quarterly earnings results on Tuesday, August 3rd.
-The company reported ($0.67) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.84) by $0.17.
-The Marcus had a negative return on equity of 25.57% and a negative net margin of 60.83%.
-On average, equities analysts forecast that The Marcus Co. will post -2.51 earnings per share for the current fiscal year.

 About The Marcus